rahulitpro/easy-home-setup/README.md

 # easy-home-setup

+* This is tested on oracle cloud always free arm64 ubuntu with 4 CPU 24 GB RAM and 200 GB Storage
+* According to performance I believe we can we can run it on 6 GB RAM also, but not tested.
+* Mostly works on x86_64 also

-need three domain entry
+Need three domain entry

 * CNAME record www pointing to your domain name.
 * A record @ pointing to public ipaddress of your server
 * A record * pointing to public ipaddress of your server

-modify ingress rules in security list/NSG in cloud
+Modify ingress rules in security list/NSG in cloud

 * add port 80/TCP available for world
 * add port 44/TCP available for world